 You might have noticed that the “commercial” in commercial real estate includes the word, “commerce.”
-Unlike residential purchases such as homes and cottages, commercial properties are intended to generate income whether or not the value of the land increases.
-Commercial real estate holdings can range from rental apartment units, to office buildings, to retail and industrial plaza units.
+Commercial properties are intended to generate income whether or not the value of the land increases.
+Commercial real estate holdings can range from rental apartment units to office buildings, to retail and industrial plaza units.
 These transactions, therefore, are extremely significant to the financial health of our clients and command the meticulous and professional attention that Howard Nightingale provides.

 What is involved in the purchase and sale of Commercial Real Estate in Ontario?

-The purchase and sale of commercial properties usually involves a number of complexities that aren’t part of residential transactions.
-For example, there are tenants and their leases and/or rental agreements, salaried workers with contracts and service contracts.
+The purchase and sale of commercial properties usually involves a number of complexities such as tenants and their leases and/or rental agreements, salaried workers with contracts and service contracts.
 All these must be examined and prepared for regardless of whether the client is selling or purchasing.
 Howard Nightingale’s services regarding these and other aspects involved in commercial transactions are detailed below.

 How to Purchase Commercial Real Estate Properties

 When purchasing commercial real estate properties in Ontario, Howard Nightingale will:

 - Investigate and review the title and all other matters cited in the agreement to ensure that they are as represented, and that the title has in fact been executed, meaning that the transaction and transfer has taken place.

 - Advise as to the applicability of the HST legislation as it concerns your property and calculate and ensure payment of the Ontario and/or Toronto land transfer tax for commercial properties.

 - As well, we will prepare any mortgages to be given back and/or a personal property security agreement and will search under the Personal Property Act for registrations.